waltervanheuven/psychopy-on-M1/README.md

 psychopy
 ```

-PsychoPy starts up and some things work (see below for issues).
+PsychoPy starts up but timings do not work.
 One of the issues is that `core.wait()` is not working properly.
 To fix this download the [PsychoPy source](https://github.com/psychopy/psychopy).

 Next move to source folder and uninstall psychopy.